mrfinesse47/mrfinesse47/README.md

  I am passionate about developing apps that are beautiful, intuitive, and useful.

-🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, I just completed a simple Pomodoro Timer App using the Vanilla JS framework.
+🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, and currently grinding Leetcode!

 other than that i love to play chess ♟, if you care for a game you can find me on <a href = "https://lichess.org/@/mrfinesse47">lichess</a>..